Article DFM 101: PCB Materials

 Conclusion

-As you can see, there are many manufacturing factors that contribute to the final cost of every PCB.
-Today’s PCB designer must have a thorough understanding of these cost drivers, as well as the many trade-offs involved in managing these factors in each design.
+As you can see, many manufacturing factors contribute to PCB material selection and the final cost of every PCB.
+Today’s PCB designers must have a thorough understanding of these cost drivers, as well as the many trade-offs involved in managing these factors in each design.
+Partnering with DFM in PCB development services can help optimize the manufacturing process.
 Stay tuned for Part 2 of this series.

 This column was originally published by